Diksmuide

 Most of the area west of the city is a polder riddled with drainage trenches.
 The major economic activity of the region is dairy farming, producing the famous butter of Diksmuide.

 History

 Medieval origins

 The 9th-century Frankish settlement of Dicasmutha was situated at the mouth of a stream near the River Yser (IJzer).
 The name is a compound of the Dutch words dijk (dike) and muide (river mouth).
 By the 10th century, a chapel and marketplace were already established.
 The city's charter was granted two centuries later and defensive walls built in 1270.
 The economy was already then based mainly on agriculture, with dairy products and linen driving the economy.

-From the 15th century to the French Revolution, Diksmuide was affected by the wars between the Netherlands, France, Spain, and Austria, with a corresponding decline in activity; it was captured by Allied forces in the Capitulation of Diksmuide in 1695.
+From the 15th century to the French Revolution, Diksmuide was affected by the wars between the Netherlands, France, Spain, and Austria, with a corresponding decline in activity; it was captured by French forces in the Capitulation of Diksmuide in 1695.
 The 19th century was more peaceful and prosperous.